freesiagaul/freesiagaul/README.md

 <h1 align="left">Who are you?</h1>
 <div style="display: flex; align-items: center;">
   <p align="left" style="margin-right: 100px;">
     Hello!
-I'm <strong>Freesia</strong>, and this is my university-based GitHub account (it's new!) <br>
+I'm <strong>Freesia</strong>, and this is my university-based GitHub account (it's new!)
-    I'm a Quantum Engineering student at UNSW, but find coding on the side fun. <br>
+    I'm a Quantum Engineering student at UNSW, but find coding on the side fun.
     You may find occasional projects here going into the future, either transferred from <br> my older page or new work.
   </p>
 <h2 align="left">📬 Catch me on the web! 📬</h2>